 The track continues through rain forest as it follows the Coomera River, ascending gradually (the Coomera Falls lookout is the lowest point of the walk, at 695m above sea level).
 The vegetation is lush and it’s cool on the track, with a number of smaller side waterfalls.
 Fortunately, there are no leeches!

-The next falls are the Gwongorenda Falls and Goorinya Falls.
+The next falls are the Gwongorenda Falls and Goorinya Falls, which are some distance below the track, and then the Nahnangboola Falls.
 My pace is now slowing, as I stop to take photos every few hundred metres.

 Another ten minutes and down a short side-track is the Bahnamboola Falls, which cascades into a deep pool.

-Next, there’s Kagoonya Falls and the smaller Gwongarragong Falls, both of them quite different but all of them very picturesque.
+Next, there’s Kagoonya Falls and the smaller Gwongarragong Falls, both of them quite different but both very picturesque.

 Mercifully, as my progress has now slowed considerably (I’m well below cow-speed, despite the very gradual ascent) with the constant photo-stops, there’s 500m or so before my next step.
 Moolgoolong Cascades are small, but drop into a large and still pool.